julius-kanani/alx-low_level_programming/0x0D-preprocessor/README.md

 ## 1-pi.h
 * Creates a header file that defines a macro named `PI` as an abbreviation for the token `3.14159265359`.

+## 2-main.c
+* prints the name of the file it was compiled from.